Distorted optimal transport: The framework and some preliminaries

-The problem \eqref{eq:distorted} is technically quite different from \eqref{eq:prob}.
-In case $c$ is a linear combination of separable terms, that is, $c(x+y)=f(x)+g(y)$ for some functions $f:\mathfrak X\to \R$ and $g:\mathfrak Y\to \R$, the problem \eqref{eq:prob} is trivial since $\E[c(X,Y)]=\E[f(X)]+\E[g(Y)] $ which does not depend on the dependence structure of $(X,Y)$ and thus any transport plan is optimal.
-However, even with a linear cost $c$, the problem \eqref{eq:distorted} is highly nontrivial because the distorted expectation is not an additive operator.
+The problems \eqref{eq:R1-nonlinear} and \eqref{eq:distorted} are technically quite different from \eqref{eq:prob}.
+In case $c$ is a linear combination of separable terms, that is, $c(x+y)=f(x)+g(y)$ for some functions $f:\mathfrak X\to \R$ and $g:\mathfrak Y\to \R$, the problem \eqref{eq:prob} is trivial since $\E[c(X,Y)]=\E[f(X)]+\E[g(Y)] $, which does not depend on the dependence structure of $(X,Y)$ and thus any transport plan is optimal.
+However, even with a linear cost $c$, the problems \eqref{eq:R1-nonlinear} and \eqref{eq:distorted} are highly nontrivial because the non-linear expectation is not an additive operator.
 In the case of additive cost, we may, without loss of generality, replace $f(X)$ and $g(Y)$ by $X$ and $Y$, respectively, and consider the problem

 where $\mu$ and $\nu$ are probability measures on $\R$.
 From now on, we will assume $\mathfrak X=\mathfrak Y=\R$.